census-instrumentation/opencensus-specs/stats/Record.md

 * `name`: a string by which the measure will be referred to, e.g. "rpc_server_latency", or "vm_cpu_cycles".
 Names MUST be unique within the library.
 It is recommended to use names compatible with the intended end usage, e.g, use host/path pattern.
-* `description`: a string describes the measure, e.g. "RPC latency in seconds", "Virtual cycles executed on VM".
+* `description`: a string describing the measure, e.g. "RPC latency in seconds", "Virtual cycles executed on VM".
 * `unit`: a string describing the unit used for the `Measure`.
 Follows the format described by [Unified Code for Units of Measure](http://unitsofmeasure.org/ucum.html).